The Role of the Caregiver in a Child's Adaptation (US)

 You made a plan.
 Your child was going to nap at 1 pm so you could work.
 Then they refused the nap.
 Or you scheduled a pediatrician appointment for 10...

-Family changes happen: a new baby arrives, parents separate, a parent gets a new job, the family moves, a grandparent moves in, or a beloved pet dies....
+Family changes are inevitable: a new baby arrives, parents separate, the family moves house, a parent's working hours shift, a grandparent dies, a bel...